Fabulous Festival of Lights in Lyon

 Get planning for early December.

-Even if Lyon has attractions to equal Paris, it’s still a destination that never seems to be overrun with tourists, even for its most thrilling events.
+Even if Lyon has attractions to equal Paris, it’s still a destination that never seems overrun with tourists, even for its most thrilling events.

-Since this festival is Lyon’s big crowd event, family-friendly and great for groups too, it’s best to arrive as early as Thursday to avoid the large weekend crowds.
+Since this festival is Lyon’s big crowd event, family-friendly and great for groups, arriving as early as Thursday is best to avoid the large weekend crowds.

 Contemporary and elegance